 Via our website n compliance to the Statement In relevant pro motional materials 3.
-Reporting on Compliance (cf.) Pages 11 & 29 of the Stateme ent) We will report on compliance t o the Statement: From stated start date First reporting date A reporting plan is in place.
+Reporting on Compliance (cf. ) Pages 11 & 29 of the Stateme ent) We will report on compliance t o the Statement: From stated start date First reporting date A reporting plan is in place.
 Yes No N/A, please clarify Integration with regular financ ial reporting and Annual Re eport is in place.
 Yes No N/A, please clarify 4.
 Fundraising Planning (cf. Pag es 19-28 of the Statement) Compliance is considered as pa rt of Fundraising Planning and Budget preparation.
 Yes No N/A, please clarify A policy for evaluating/deciding g on allocation of funds is in ı place.
 Yes No N/A, please clarify We have a plan for any shortfa ll/excess in income.
 Yes No N/A, please clarify

-We ensure that our th nird-party fundraisers 7 comply wit th the Statement.
-Yes No N/A, please clarify We have a policy on v vorking with third party fundraise ers (after the fact).
-8 Yes No N/A, please clarify We fulfil the requirer nents for Disclosure.
-N/A, please clarify ttions (cf. Pages 19-28 of the Statema Champion or Lead person(s). ent) Yes No N/A, please clarify Relevant staff and vo lunteers have received information 1: On the Statement On the current le places) gal requirements in relation to Garda permits (for collections in public On Data Protection on regulation On the Advertisin ng Standards Authority regulation On the Code of C Conduct on Images and Messages On IFFDR Code of Practice
+We ensure that our th ird-party fundraisers comply wi th the Statement Yes No N/A, please clarify We have a policy on v vorking with third party fundrais ers (after the fact).
+Yes No N/A, please clarify We fulfil the requiren nents for Disclosure.
+N/A, please clarify tions (cf. Pages 19-28 of the Statem Champion or Lead person(s). eent) Yes No N/A, please clarify Relevant staff and vol unteers have received information n: On the Statement On the current leg places) gal requirements in relation to Garda a permits (for collections in public On Data Protection on regulation On the Advertisin ng Standards Authority regulation On the Code of C Conduct on Images and Messages On IFFDR Code of Practice

-7 Third party fundraisers are those other than employees of the organisation, for example volunteer fundraisers, or people or companies contracted by your organisation to fundraise on the organisation's behalf.
+Third party fundraisers are those other than employees of the organisation, for example volunteer fundraisers, or people or companies contracted by your organisation to fundraise on the organisation's behalf.

-$[{]f 8}$ This would apply when someone presents to your organisation having already fundraised for the organisation without your knowledge
+${f 8}$ This would apply when someone presents to your organisation having already fundraised for the organisation without your knowledge